ziotom78/raytracing_course/tomasi-ray-tracing-10b.md

 #.
 It should be fast to execute.

 #.
-It should be possible to quickly advance its internal state: this property is called "seekability".
+It should be possible to quickly advance its internal state: this property is called *seekability*.

 # 1. "Randomness"

 -   A deterministic *pseudo*-random number generator must have a certain period $N$: once $N$ values have been extracted, it is doomed to repeat the sequence again (or, in rare cases, to stop).
 -   It is important that the first $N$ values are distributed as uniformly as possible.
 -   It is also important that the period is sufficiently long!

-In the study of the PICO satellite we had encountered strange results, due to the fact that the period of the generator was "only" $2^{32}$ and therefore after a certain time the code reviewed the same numbers from the beginning.
+    (In the study of the PICO satellite we had encountered strange results, due to the fact that the period of the generator was "only" $2^{32}$ and therefore after a certain time the code reviewed the same numbers from the beginning.)

 # 2. Predictability